maureenoldyck/css-integration/Interface-2/README.md

 # CSS INTEGRATION

-## Interface 1
+## Interface 2

-During this exercise we had to recreate a grid view pixel-perfectly.
-The end-result has to be responsive and the grid should stack on small screens.
+During this exercise we had to recreate a view pixel-perfectly.

 ## Motivation